Customary law in South Africa: Ethnicity

-The recognition of ACL has tended to be seen as a danger to women's rights and interests.
-The system of customary law, running parallel to state legislation "create a stumbling block for advancing gender equality and women's rights."
+Women's rights and family law

+Feminist activists tend to see the recognition of customary law as a threat to the rights and interests of women.
 Women have been denied many rights under customary law and were even seen as legal minors, regardless of their age.
 Women seeking redress in a traditional court may, according to customary law, be unable to represent herself.
-As a result, most strategies to secure women's rights (in land) in rural South Africa have tended to avoid the customary law arena and instead favoured formal legal initiatives.

-Aninka Claassens and Sindiso Mnisi advocate that legal strategies to support women's rights cannot avoid the customary law arena and should, in fact, engage with it fully.
+As a result, most strategies to secure women's land rights in rural South Africa have tended to avoid the customary law arena and instead favoured formal legal initiatives.
+However, Aninka Claassens and Sindiso Mnisi advocate that legal strategies to support women's rights cannot avoid the customary law arena and should, in fact, engage with it fully.
 This is because of the impact of ACL on power relations, which means that rural women have no option but to grapple with issues of rights and custom at the local level.
 Legal strategies therefore need to pay attention to the legal changes taking place outside the statutory law arena, where women are playing a key role in negotiating the content of rights under custom, and appealing to both the discourses of rights and custom as they do so.
 The National Movement of Rural Women (NMRW) was created to help rural women keep control of their land and to give them a greater voice in government.

-The customary laws of marriage and succession are the main areas where the South African legislature and courts have attempted to advance women's rights.
-With regard to marriage, in 1998, Parliament passed the Recognition of Customary Marriages Act with the intention of ridding the customary law of marriage of elements that discriminated against women.
-The Act makes provision for customary marriages in two ways: firstly, all marriages prior to the Act that were valid in terms of ACL are valid for all legal purposes (this did away with the ambivalence in South African history toward the legitimacy of African marriages); and secondly, all marriages conducted in terms of ACL after the Act came into force are valid if they fulfil the Act's requirements.
-Both customary marriages and civil marriages could be registered at Home Affairs.
-The Act accommodates what might be called common law provisions in areas of minors' marriages, the status of spouses, as well as the proprietary consequences of marriage and divorce.
+The customary law of marriage and succession are the main areas in which the South African legislature and courts have attempted to advance women's rights.
+In respect of the law of succession, the Constitutional Court held in Bhe v Magistrate, Khayelitsha that the customary rule of male primogeniture is unconstitutional.
+In respect of marriage, the first democratic Parliament passed the Recognition of Customary Marriages Act of 1998, which codified and reformed the law of African customary marriages, including polygynous marriages.
+The Act defines customary law broadly, as including all "the customs and usages traditionally observed among the indigenous African peoples of South Africa and form part of the culture of those peoples".

-Officially, in terms of the Recognition of Customary Marriages Act, "'customary law' means the customs and usages traditionally observed among the indigenous African peoples of South Africa and form part of the culture of those peoples."
-There is no clear distinction, then, between the religion, the culture and the law of such peoples.
-In terms of the eventually rejected Traditional Courts Bill introduced in 2008, power would have been consolidated with traditional leaders.
+While granting legal recognition to African customary marriages, the Act also requires that legally valid customary marriages must henceforth comply with various statutory requirements, intended to rid the customary law of marriage of certain discriminatory elements.
+In terms of the Act, customary marriages may, like civil marriages, be registered with the Department of Home Affairs.
+Considering the legislation in Gumede v President, the Constitutional Court described it, per Deputy Chief Justice Dikgang Moseneke, as "a belated but welcome and ambitious legislative effort to remedy the historical humiliation and exclusion" suffered by spouses in customary marriages.